thekubefleet/kubefleet/README.md

 3. **React app not loading:**
    - Ensure the React development server is running on port 3001
    - Check browser console for errors

+4. **Log viewer not working:**
+   - Verify the Go server is running on port 3000
+   - Check that the proxy configuration is correct in `dashboard/package.json`
+   - Ensure the agent has permissions to read pod logs

+5. **No logs appearing:**
+   - Check if pods are generating logs
+   - Verify RBAC permissions for log access
+   - Check agent logs for permission errors

 #### No metrics available / "the server could not find the requested resource (get pods.metrics.k8s.io)"
 - Ensure metrics-server is installed in your cluster: